-In accordance with the provisions of ASC 360, Property, Plant, and Equipment, we have reclassified the revenues and expenses of all the properties discussed below to "income from discontinued operations" and the related assets and liabilities to "assets related to discontinued operations" for all of the periods presented in the accompanying financial statements.
+In accordance with the provisions of ASC 360, Property, Plant, and Equipment, we have reclassified the revenues and expenses of all the properties discussed below to "income from discontinued operations" and the related assets and liabilities to "assets related to discontinued operations" and "liabilities related to discontinued operations" for all of the periods presented in the accompanying financial statements.
 The net gains resulting from the sale of these properties are included in "income from discontinued operations" on our consolidated statements of income.